U.S. Democrats seek high-profile trial for Trump in Senate

 “Is the president’s case so weak that none of the president’s men can defend him under oath?” asked Senate Democratic Leader Chuck Schumer, who later urged McConnell in a meeting to use the two-week recess to consider allowing witnesses.

-In a historic vote on Wednesday, House Democrats impeached Trump for alleged abuse of power and obstruction of Congress related to his attempts to pressure Ukraine to investigate Democratic political foe Joe Biden.
+In a historic vote on Wednesday evening, House Democrats impeached Trump for alleged abuse of power and obstruction of Congress related to his attempts to pressure Ukraine to investigate Democratic political foe Joe Biden.
 He is only the third U.S. president to be impeached.

 The Senate trial is expected in early January.
 Trump himself has expressed an interest in a long trial with witnesses, but senior Republican senators want to put the affair behind them.
-They point out that there were no live witnesses at the 1999 impeachment trial of Bill Clinton.
+They point out that there were no live witnesses at the 1999 impeachment trial of Democratic then-President Bill Clinton.

 McConnell and Schumer met on Thursday afternoon.
-Asked how he felt about Pelosi potentially withholding the articles of impeachment, the Republican said: “If the speaker wants to hold on to them it’s fine with us.”
+Asked how he felt about Pelosi potentially withholding the articles of impeachment, the Republican said: “If the speaker wants to hold on to them, it’s fine with us.”

 Earlier, McConnell accused Democrats of succumbing to “transient passions and factionalism” and made it clear that he did not think the Senate should find Trump guilty.